 Q: I am among thousands of amateur radio operators in the US who use “zed” for the letter “z.”
 Using “zed” in place of “zee” avoids confusion with “c” and other similar-sounding letters.
-I recently came across this Random House page on “zed.”
 Any thoughts?

-A: Thanks for the interesting Random House Word of the Day link.
-As the site explains, we in the United States are the odd ones out where the word for the last letter of the alphabet is concerned.
+A: Radio operators aren’t the only ones who use “zed” instead of “zee.”
+In fact, we in the United States are the odd ones out where the word for the last letter of the alphabet is concerned.
 The standard pronunciation in Britain and all the old Commonwealth nations is “zed.”

 One possible explanation, according to linguists, is that Americans simply like having their word for “z” sound more like “bee,” “cee,” “dee,” and so on.